nsidc/granule-metgen/README.md

 as input files.

-For granules suited to using the spatial extent defined for its collection, a `collection_geometry_override=True` attribute/value pair can be added to the .ini file (as long as it's a single bounding rectangle, and not two or more bounding rectangles).
+For granules suited to using the spatial extent defined for its collection, a `collection_geometry_override = True` attribute/value pair can be added to the .ini file (as long as it's a single bounding rectangle, and not two or more bounding rectangles).
-Setting `collection_geometry_override=False` in the .ini file will make MetGenC look to the science files or premet/spatial files for the granule-level spatial representation geometry to use.
+Setting `collection_geometry_override = False` in the .ini file will make MetGenC look to the science files or premet/spatial files for the granule-level spatial representation geometry to use.